Civil service jobs

 - Disease Surveillance Investigator (HIV Diseases)

 - Forensic Technician 1

 - Public Health Program Analyst (AIDS)

-The Medical Examiner’s Office offers a number of internships to students.
-Opportunities are available through the following units:
+- The Medical Examiner’s Office offers internships to college students in the following units:

 - Bereavement Support Services

 Find out more about requirements for internships with the Medical Examiner’s Office.

 The City of Philadelphia is an Equal Opportunity employer and does not permit discrimination based on race, ethnicity, color, sex, sexual orientation, gender identity, religion, national origin, ancestry, age, disability, marital status, source of income, familial status, genetic information or domestic or sexual violence victim status.
 If you believe you were discriminated against, call the Philadelphia Commission on Human Relations at (215) 686-4670 or send an email to firstname.lastname@example.org.